solana-labs/solana/docs/src/cli/sign-offchain-message.md

 solana sign-offchain-message -k <KEYPAIR> <MESSAGE>
 ```

-By default, version 0 messages are constructed.
-You can override this with `--version` option:
+By default, version 0 messages are constructed (and the only supported at this moment).
+When other versions become available, you can override default value with `--version` option:

 ```bash
 solana sign-offchain-message -k <KEYPAIR> --version <VERSION> <MESSAGE>